solowiej/Hibernate_Library/README.md

-Aplikacja bilioteka.
+Library application.

-Mozliwosci:
+Capabilities:

-- dodawanie powiązania między książką a autorem (ten autor napisał daną książkę)
+- adding a link between the book and the author
-- dodawanie wypożyczeń (BookLent) danemu klientowi na daną książkę
+- adding loans to a given client for a given book
-- znajdowanie autorów(liczba mnoga) po nazwisku
+- finding authors by name
-- znajdowanie klientów po nazwisku
+- find customers by name
-- znajdowanie klientA po id number,
+- finding customer by id number

-Mozliwosci praktyczne:
+Practical options:
-- listowanie książek wypożyczonych przez klienta
+- listing books borrowed by the customer
-- listowanie książek nie zwróconych przez klienta
+- listing books not returned by the customer
-- listowanie książek których SĄ jeszcze kopie
+- listing books they ARE still copying
-- listowanie książek których nie ma już kopii
+- listing books that no longer have copies
-- listowanie książek które nie zostały zwrócone
+- listing books that have not been returned
-- listowanie książek które zostały zwrócone w ciągu ostatnich N godzin.
+- listing books that have been returned in the last N hour
-- listowanie książek które zostały wypożyczone w ciągu ostatnich 24 h
+- listing of books that have been loaned within the last 24 hours
-- listowanie najczęściej wypożyczanych książek
+- listing the most frequently borrowed books
-- znalezienie najbardziej aktywnego klienta (takiego który najczęściej wypożycza)
+- finding the most active customer